MaterializeInc/materialize/doc/user/content/cloud/get-help-for-materialize-cloud.md

 * Feedback, bug reports, or feature requests
 * Troubleshooting technical problems
 * Enrolling in the alpha testing
-* Increasing your account limits
+* Increasing your account limits or using premium features
 * Accessing Grafana monitoring
 * Deleting your account